What to Bring to Your Sleep Doctor Visit

 Insurance Compliance: Know Your Numbers

 Most U.S. insurers require you to demonstrate CPAP compliance during the first 90 days, and many continue to check periodically after that.
-The standard threshold is:
+The Medicare standard, which most private insurers mirror, is:

 That means at least 21 out of 30 nights with 4+ hours of wear time.
 Your usage data is the proof.
 If you're close to the threshold, knowing your exact numbers helps you and your doctor advocate to your insurer with confidence.